pfsense/docs/source/cache-proxy/wpad-autoconfigure-for-squid.rst

 -------------

 This How-To assumes squid is already operating in a non-transparent configuration.
-For help with that, look elsewhere on the Wiki and Forums.
+For help with that, look elsewhere in this documentation and on the Forums.

 Create wpad.dat
 ---------------